Skip to main content

 Table of Contents

 Want LightRAG’s lean retrieval with LangChain’s chain ecosystem?
-Here’s how to wrap LightRAG as a LangChain-compatible retriever.
+Here’s how to wrap LightRAG as a LangChain-compatible retriever — keeping retrieval explicit and fast while using LangChain for everything downstream.

 Why Combine LightRAG with LangChain